 However, do not give up on yourself and try to avoid these mistakes mentioned below.

 - Avoid your back being arched with your legs dropping backwards.
+Work on your arms and abdomen strength before you start headstand for a better support system.

 - Hands and elbows are too wide in distance.
 Try to avoid this as it may affect your balance.